sdebruyn/dbt-timescaledb/docs/usage/compression.md

 * `chunk_time_interval` (the actual interval, not prefixed with "interval")

 !!! info
-    Consult the [Timescale docs](https://docs.timescale.com/api/latest/compression/alter_table_compression/) for more information on these settings.
+    Consult the [Timescale docs](https://docs.timescale.com/api/latest/compression/alter_table_compression/) for more information regarding these settings.

 ### Compression policy settings